 - assess the risks of the work – the level of risk will depend on the nature of the job.
 Whatever the risk, we will need to consider the health and safety implications

-- provide information, instruction and training to your employees.
+- provide information, instruction, and training to your employees.
 You should also provide any information to contractors on the risks from your activities and the controls you have in place.
 It may also be beneficial to consider, with the contractor, what instruction and training contractors will need

 - set up liaison arrangements for co-operation and co-ordination with all those responsible to ensure the health and safety of everyone in the workplace

-- decide what you need to do to manage and supervise the work of contractors and agree the nature of the controls before work starts
+- decide what you need to do to manage and supervise the work of contractors and agree on the nature of the controls before work starts

 We require contractors to: